-I often say that sugar does nothing for me but, make me want more sugar.
+I often say that sugar does nothing for me except make me want more sugar.

 The Sugar Trap – How Sugar Keeps You Locked Into Loving It [Video]